Heikowi/HWIFileDownload/README.md

 ### Start and Restart

 On app start a list of all downloads is collected.
 All items are downloaded that are not downloaded yet.
+Paused and failed downloads resume.

+### Pause and Resume

+On "Pause" the download is stopped.
+The incompletely downloaded data is preserved as resume data.
+With "Resume" the download can be continued, starting with the already downloaded data.

+On iOS 6 pause and resume is not available.
+On iOS 7 and iOS 8 resume data needs to be managed by the app client.
+Since iOS 9 `NSProgress` manages the resume data transparently with the resume method.

 ### Cancel

-On "Cancel" all running downloads are cancelled.
-On iOS 7 (and later) incompletely downloaded data is passed asynchronously as resume data.
+On "Cancel" the download is stopped.
+No resume data is preserved.
+No re-download is offered.

 ### Crash